Payor Contracting

 Analyzing the Results of Your Provider Contracts

 Most healthcare providers are engaged in multiple contracts simultaneously.
 The best way to know which of your contracts to drop or renegotiate is to track and compare payment data across all of your payors through a provider contract management system.
+Here are some basic questions that you should be able to answer with simple data analysis:

 • How long does it take to collect on charges on average?

-• Are payors paying the agreed upon rate?
+• Are payors paying the agreed-upon rate?

 • Are payors paying at a better, worse, or the same rate year over year?